Tricia J. Cook Memorial Fund

 - The letter should include a contact address, phone number(s), and email address.

-Details of the criteria along with the weighting of each to be used for the selecting the award recipient based on recommendation letter.
+Details of the criteria along with the weighting of each to be used for the selection of the award recipient.

 - Demonstrated commitment to quality of technical work (50%)